airpair/authoring-guide/post.md

 Ratings are the community's way of acknowledging exceptional contributions.
 Consistent and fair ratings is a plaform priority.
 We have and will continue to remove posts and ban users gaming ratings in any way.

+### 4.4 When to publish

+You can self publish once you have 3 or more reviews with an average of 4/5 stars or more.

+**Tip** Once you think your post is complete and ready to go live, step away for 2 days leaving your post in review, befire coming back and reading one more time from start to end.
+You'll almost always spot something you want to improve before pulling the trigger.

 <!-- ## ?
 Git Publishing -->